logo

 “Announcing his Royal Highness Prince Apollo Haydon Noah Constantine,” Ryan shouted again.

-My heart fluttered as a mesmerizing boy with cropped blond hair and an impressive suit, which accentuated his lean yet muscular body, exited the next vehicle.
-His eyes stopped on me, and I saw them widen, his mouth slightly ajar.
+A handsome boy with cropped blond hair and an impressive suit, which accentuated his lean yet muscular body, exited the next vehicle.
+His eyes stopped on me, and I saw them widen.

 But as the prince looked into my eyes, there was no recognition, from either of us.

-He politely kissed my hand and stood next to his father, who looked disappointed, though my brother let out a sigh of relief.
+He politely kissed my hand and stood next to his father.

 I had to admit I was relieved too.
-I may have been ready to spread my wings, but I wasn’t ready to be whisked away by some strange man.
+I may have been ready to spread my wings, but I wasn’t ready to be whisked away by some prince.

 I was still trying to figure out who I was.
 How could I do that if I was tied to someone else?